Time Machine (macOS): Overview

+macOS Tahoe will be the last version of macOS to support AFP, with macOS 27 onward only supporting Time Machine backups over SMB version 2 or later.
+Time Machine backups using AirPort Time Capsule routers will no longer function.

 Revamp in macOS Big Sur

-Time Machine was overhauled in macOS 11 Big Sur to utilize APFS, Apple's modern file system first introduced in 2016.
-Specifically, the new version of Time Machine makes use of APFS's snapshot technology.
+Time Machine was overhauled in macOS 11 Big Sur to utilize APFS, Apple's modern file system introduced in 2016, and makes use of APFS's snapshot technology.
 According to Apple, this enables "faster, more compact, and more reliable backups" than were possible previously with HFS+-formatted drives.
 An independent evaluation of this claim found that macOS 11's Time Machine implementation in conjunction with APFS was 2.75-fold faster upon initial local backup and 4-fold faster upon subsequent backups relative to macOS 10.15's Time Machine implementation using HFS+.
 A more modest yet nevertheless significant advantage was noted as well for backups to network-attached disks.

-New local (i.e. USB- or Thunderbolt-connected) and network-connected Time Machine backup destinations are formatted as APFS by default, though Time Machine can continue backing up to existing HFS+ backup volumes."
+Local (i.e. USB- or Thunderbolt-connected) and network-connected Time Machine backup destinations are formatted as APFS by default, though Time Machine can continue backing up to existing HFS+ backup volumes."
 There is no option to convert existing, HFS+-based backups to APFS; instead, users who want to benefit from the advantages of the new, APFS-based implementation of Time Machine need to start with a fresh volume.

 At least in some circumstances, encryption appears to be required (instead of merely optional) in the new version of Time Machine.